SAHANASRUTHI/A_Colorful_Journey/README.md

 - **Visual Delight**: Dive into the colorful world of Indian dance with high-quality images and videos showcasing the beauty of these art forms.

-- **Contribute**: Share your knowledge and insights to help us expand and enrich this repository.
+- **Contribute**: Share your knowledge and insights to help to expand and enrich this repository.